 Sex education that centers your pleasure, freedom, and healing.

 Each year, graduate students design and facilitate interactive workshops that build sexual health knowledge, relational skills, and embodied awareness for WashU students and the broader St. Louis community.
+Learn more about this year’s workshops:

 • "Honestly this was something I really needed.
 I've learned a lot about myself but I've also learned that it is okay to have these conversations because other people might resonate with me.
 Thank you for providing a safe space."